Free Company Let Tenancy Agreement Template UK

 5. Insurance:

-• Depending on the terms of the lease, tenants may be required to obtain insurance coverage for their business operations and personal property within the leased space.
+• Depending on the lease terms, tenants may be required to obtain insurance coverage for their business operations and personal property within the leased space.
 This can include general liability insurance and property insurance.

 6. Use of Premises:

-• Tenants are obligated to use the leased premises in accordance with the specified use outlined in the lease agreement.
+• Tenants must use the leased premises by the specified use outlined in the lease agreement.
 Any changes to the use of the space may require landlord approval.

 7. Compliance with Lease Terms:

-• Tenants must comply with all the terms and conditions set forth in the lease agreement.
+• Tenants must comply with all the terms and conditions outlined in the lease agreement.
 This includes restrictions on alterations to the premises, subleasing, and other contractual obligations.

 8. Security: